KRFOSS/kali-docs/nethunter/nethunter-kernel-1-patching/index.md

 author: ["re4son",]
 ---

-We will continue from the [Porting NetHunter page](/docs/nethunter/porting-nethunter/) and work on the Neus 6P kernel as an example.
+We will continue from the [Porting NetHunter page](/docs/nethunter/porting-nethunter/) and work on the Google Nexus 6P kernel as an example.
 The idea stays the same though.

 ## Patching